Dynamical systems for arithmetic schemes: The structure of the -orbits

-The condition that $(\ker \oP^{\times})_{\tors}$ is finite seems to be fundamental, in particular for the later connectedness results.
+The condition ({\it Tors}) i.e. that $(\ker \oP^{\times})_{\tors}$ is finite seems to be fundamental, in particular for the later connectedness results.
 However by itself it is not enough to ensure that Theorem \ref{t4} holds.
-It does force the points $P_0 \in \ceX_0 (\C)$ over characteristic zero points of $\eX_0$ to have trivial stabilizer $(\Q^{> 0})_{P_0} = 1$.
-However over all positive characteristic points of $\eX_0$ it allows points $P_0$ with $(\Q^{> 0})_{P_0} \neq 1$ whereas we want this to happen only over the closed points of $\eX_0$:
+As we have seen in the proof of Theorem \ref{t4}, ({\it Tors}) does force the points $P_0 \in \ceX_0 (\C)_{\Eh}$ over characteristic zero points of $\eX_0$ to have trivial stabilizer $(\Q^{> 0}_0)_{P_0} = 1$.
+However over all positive characteristic points of $\eX_0$ that condition still allows points $P_0$ with $(\Q^{> 0}_0)_{P_0} \neq 1$ as we will now see, whereas we want this to happen only over the points of $\eX_0$ with finite residue field.